cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 +++
 # The title of your blogpost.
 No sub-titles are allowed, nor are line-breaks.
-title = "SuffixDecoding: Model-Free Acceleration for LLM Inference"
+title = "SuffixDecoding: Extreme Speculative Decoding for Emerging AI Applications"
 # Date must be written in YYYY-MM-DD format.
 This should be updated right before the final PR is made.
 date = 2025-05-03